compSPI/LatentSpaceBuilder/README.md

 ## Downloading the code

-This command is used to download the code into your computer.
+This command is used to download the code onto your computer.

 ```bash
 git clone https://github.com/compSPI/LatentSpaceBuilder.git
 ```

-## Installing the code into your computer
+## Installing the code onto your computer

-This command is used to install the code into your computer.
+This command is used to install the code onto your computer.

 ```bash
 python setup.py install